M66B/FairEmail/FAQ.md

 * fit within the philosophy of FairEmail (privacy-oriented, security-minded)
 * comply with common standards (IMAP, SMTP, etc.)
 * comply with the [Core app quality guidelines](https://developer.android.com/docs/quality-guidelines/core-app-quality)

+The goal of the design is to be minimalistic (no unnecessary menus, buttons, etc) and non distracting (no fancy colors, animations, etc).
+All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
+Fonts, sizes, colors, etc should be material design whenever possible.

 A feature will be considered useful to most people if more than 0.1% of the users request a feature, which in practice means about 500 people.